DataONEorg/sem-prov-design/docs/use-cases/semantics/semantic-annotation.md

 Indexing
 --------
-The Metacat Index component has been enhanced to parse semantic models provided as RDF.
+The DataONE/Metacat Index component has been enhanced to parse semantic models provided as either AnnotatorJS JSON or RDF/XML.

+The AnnotatorSubprocessor uses a SPARQL-based approach to expand tag[s] in an annotation based on loaded ontologies in the index processor.
+Instead of relying on an entire graph, the AnnotatorSubprocessor is only informed by the tagged concept[s] and any expansion/node traversal that can be performed using the loaded ontologies.

-The general purpose RdfXmlSubprocessor can be used with SparqlFields to extract key concepts from any given model that is added to the Metacat MN document store.
+The general purpose RdfXmlSubprocessor can be used with SparqlFields to extract key concepts from any given model that is added to the document store.

-The processor assumes that the identifier of the RDF document is the name of the graph being inserted into the triple store and provides that graph name to the query engine for substitution in any query syntax ($GRAPH_NAME).
+The RDF processor assumes that the identifier of the RDF document is the name of the graph being inserted into the triple store and provides that graph name to the query engine for substitution in any query syntax ($GRAPH_NAME).

 The SPARQL requirements are that the solution[s] return the identifier (pid) of the object being annotated, and the index field being populated with the given value[s].
 If multiple fields are to be extracted from the model for indexing, a distinct SPARQL query should be used for each field.

-The query can (and is largely expected to) be constrained to the named graph that contains only that set of annotation triples.
+For RDF models, the query can (and is largely expected to) be constrained to the named graph that contains only that set of annotation triples.
 While the infrastructure can (and likely will) share the same triple store, we should not assume other models have been loaded when processing any given graph.
 This means that any solutions will rely on only the named graph being processed during indexing.

-The SPARQL query used to determine the Characteristics measured in a dataset is shown below.
+A sample SPARQL query used to determine the Characteristics measured in a dataset is shown below.
 Note that the query includes superclasses in the returned solutions so that the index returns a match for both general and specific criteria.

     PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>